Imprints of primordial magnetic fields in gravitational collapse during early structure formation: Introduction

-The small-scale dynamo amplifies magnetic fields through stretching, twisting, and folding of magnetic field lines, resulting in exponential amplification of magnetic energy.
-This mechanism has been studied extensively in analytical work \citep{Kazantsev1968, KulsrudAnderson1992, SchoberEtAl2012}, which demonstrates that the dynamo growth rate increases with the hydrodynamic Reynolds number\footnote{The factor of $2\pi$ results from our choice of definiting of the Reynolds number in wavenumber space.}, $\Rey = \sigma_v \ell_\mathrm{f}/(2\pi \nu)$, where $\sigma_v$ is the velocity dispersion, $\ell_\mathrm{f}$ is the length scale on which turbulence is forced, and $\nu$ is the viscosity.
-These fundamental properties of the small-scale dynamo have been confirmed in direct numerical simulations (DNS) of MHD turbulence \citep[e.g.][]{FederrathEtAl2011,KrielEtAl2022}.
-Beyond such idealized turbulence setups, increasing numerical resolution has enabled simulations to reach higher Reynolds numbers, thereby allowing small-scale dynamo action to develop in more realistic environments.
-Consequently, the small-scale dynamo has been studied in simulations of isolated gravitational collapse \citep{SurEtAl2012,HigashiEtAl2024}, individual galaxies \citep{RiederTeyssier2016}, and cosmological simulations of galaxy clusters \citep{VazzaEtAl2018,DominguezEtAl2019,SteinwandelEtAl2021,MtchedlidzeEtAl_2023} and structure formation \citep{PakmorEtAl2017, RiederTeyssier2017, Martin-AlvarezEtAl2018}.
-Moreover, newly developed modeling techniques, such as ``hyperdiffusion'' \citep{BiskampMueller2000,HaugenBrandenburg2004} and the use of ``supercomoving coordinates'' \citep{IrshadPEtAl2025, BrandenburgNtormousi2025}, offer promising pathways toward improving our understanding of dynamo action and magnetic field amplification in realistic cosmological environments.
+At the same time, gravitational collapse naturally generates turbulence, which can amplify magnetic fields via the small-scale dynamo and modify the spectral transfer of magnetic energy in addition to the forward cascade.
+The dynamo converts kinetic energy into magnetic energy through the stretching, twisting, and folding of magnetic field lines, leading to exponential amplification in the kinematic regime \citep{Kazantsev1968,KulsrudAnderson1992}.
+Its growth rate increases with the hydrodynamic Reynolds number, $\Rey = \sigma_v \ell_\mathrm{f}/(2\pi \nu)$, where $\sigma_v$ is the velocity dispersion, $\ell_\mathrm{f}$ is the turbulent forcing scale, and $\nu$ is the viscosity \citep{SchoberEtAl2012,FederrathEtAl2011}.
+This mechanism has been extensively studied in both idealized turbulence simulations and more complex environments, including isolated collapse, galaxies, and galaxy clusters \citep{SurEtAl2012,HigashiEtAl2024,RiederTeyssier2016,VazzaEtAl2018,DominguezEtAl2019,SteinwandelEtAl2021,MtchedlidzeEtAl_2023, PakmorEtAl2017,RiederTeyssier2017,Martin-AlvarezEtAl2018}.
+Moreover, newly developed modeling techniques such as ``hyperdiffusion'' \citep{BiskampMueller2000,HaugenBrandenburg2004} and the use of ``supercomoving coordinates'' \citep{IrshadPEtAl2025, BrandenburgNtormousi2025} offer promising pathways toward improving our understanding of dynamo action and magnetic field amplification in realistic cosmological environments.

+Despite this progress, the interplay between dynamo amplification and the spectral evolution of magnetic fields during collapse remains unclear.
+In particular, it is not yet understood how the small-scale dynamo interacts with the forward cascade of magnetic energy or how this interaction reshapes the magnetic power spectrum and potentially erases or modifies primordial signatures on the scales of collapsing regions.
+Addressing this problem is challenging in cosmological simulations, where limited resolution and subgrid modeling restrict the ability to capture fully developed turbulence and high Reynolds numbers.